alpsark/SIMDify/README.md

 # What is This?

 This repository is for my thesis and its corresponding article titled *SIMDify: Framework for SIMD-Processing with RISC-V Scalar Instruction Set* accepted in AusPDC 2021.
+It uses Vivado HLS to generate automated SIMD capable processors.

 # HLS-RISCV-32IM-datapath